Machine Learning Model Selection Guide

 Recall False negatives are costly (fraud detection, medical diagnosis)

-ROC-AUC Comparing models regardless of threshold; probability ranking quality
+ROC-AUC Comparing models without picking a threshold; quality of probability ranking

-Accuracy is misleading on imbalanced data.
-If 95% of sessions are non-credit-card, a model that always predicts "not credit card" scores 95% accuracy but is useless.
+Accuracy lies on imbalanced data.
+If 95% of sessions are not credit card, a model that always predicts "not credit card" gets 95% accuracy but is useless.
 Use F1 or ROC-AUC instead.

 Reading a Classification Report